tjaracas/dialcheap/exampleSite/content/english/blog/endpoints.md

 ![image alt text](/images/blog/endpoint_created.jpg)

-### STEP-5 Repeat this proces as many times you require Endpoints.
-Three endpoint are free and included.
+### STEP-5 Repeat this process as many times you require Endpoints.
+Three endpoints are free and included.
 If you like to connect more endpoints please ask us

 To install Grandstream Wave Lite on your phone you can follow [this link]()